Sooper Se Ooper: Plot

-Ranvir's fortune is in dumps and selling his ancestral land in Mumbai is the only way to survive.
-Kukreja, who has put everything at stake, has to get this land to stay away from the wrath of a 'bhai' and also achieve his dream of becoming a builder eventually!
-For both Ranvir & Kukreja, this plot of land means everything and has to be got any which way.
-But the key to the land is Ranvir's mama Madho Singh Rathore, in Mandawa, Jhunjhunu.
+Ranvir's fortune is in dumps, and selling his ancestral land in Mumbai is the only way to survive.
+Kukreja, who has put everything at stake, has to get this land to stay away from the wrath of a 'bhai' and also achieve his dream of becoming a builder.
+For both Ranvir and Kukreja, this plot of land means everything, and they need to get it by any means necessary.
+But the key to the land is Ranvir's mama, Madho Singh Rathore, in Mandawa, Jhunjhunu.
 Since the will wasn't made in Ranvir's name, Mama has to give the NOC.
-Ranvir has to get his Mama to Mumbai within a month & Kukreja has to stop him from reaching Mumbai.
-We see the transformation of our protagonist Ranvir from a materialistic city youth to someone who is all for family & values & antagonist Kukreja from a 'dalla' to a gangster through this journey, which has some real & funny characters as well.
-In the 1st half the city goes to a village and in the 2nd the village comes to the city.
+Ranvir has to get his mama to Mumbai within a month, and Kukreja has to stop him from reaching Mumbai.
+We see the transformation of our protagonist Ranvir from a materialistic city youth to someone who is all for family and values, and antagonist Kukreja from a 'dalla' to a gangster through this journey, which has some real and funny characters as well.
+In the 1st half, the city goes to a village, and in the 2nd, the village comes to the city.